cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 As discussed in the introduction, this document is a revised edition of RFC 7049, with editorial improvements, added detail, and fixed errata.
-This revision formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
+This document formally obsoletes RFC 7049, while keeping full compatibility of the interchange format from RFC 7049.
-It does not create a new version of the format.
+This document does not create a new version of the format.

 # Well-formedness errors and examples {#errors}